 If your Non-Hodgkin’s or Hodgkin’s lymphoma doesn’t meet the listing requirements, you may still be approved for disability, but it will be more difficult.
 For lymphoma patients, this may occur when the disease is present but not getting worse (that is, it's not progressive).

 In order to be approved for disability without meeting the listing, you must show that because of your lymphoma, you can’t do your past work, and that there are no other jobs you can do.
-Social Security will look at your age, education, past work experience, and your work-related limitations cause by your lymphoma to see if this is true.
+Social Security will look at your age, education, past work experience, and your work-related limitations caused by your lymphoma to see if this is true.

 It can help your case, whether you're at the initial application stage or the appeal stage, to ask your doctor to fill out a residual functional capacity (RFC) assessment and submit it to Social Security.
 The RFC assessment would describe any work-related limitations you have that stem from your lymphoma.
 For example, lymphoma can cause significant fatigue that may require you to rest or lay down throughout the day.
 Fatigue can also interfere with your ability to concentrate, complete your job on time, or stick with a task until it is done.
 These limitations would make it difficult for you to perform most jobs, but your doctor needs to include what you can and cannot do on the RFC assessment.
 Social Security will often approve disability applicants who can demonstrate that their disability causes a 20% reduction in their productivity.